takeshi-sato-dev/lipid_protein_analyzer/paper.md

 # Summary

 `LipidProteinAnalyzer` is a Python tool for analyzing time-dependent lipid-protein interactions in molecular dynamics (MD) simulations.
 The software automatically identifies membrane leaflets, calculates distance-weighted and binary contact metrics, and generates publication-ready visualizations with customizable smoothing windows.
 It features parallel processing capabilities that reduce analysis time from hours to minutes for large trajectories, making it practical for analyzing microsecond-scale simulations.

+The software is available at https://github.com/takeshi-sato-dev/lipid_protein_analyzer and archived at Zenodo (DOI: 10.5281/zenodo.16756837).

 # Statement of need